MIPS/ndk/docs/user/standalone_toolchain.md

 Similarly, you can specify `--stl=libc++` to copy the LLVM libc++ headers and libraries.
 Unlike gnustl and stlport, you do not need to explicitly pass `-lc++_shared` to use the shared library.
 The shared library will be used by default unless building a static executable.
-To force the use of the shared library, pass `-static-libstdc++` when linking.
+To force the use of the static library, pass `-static-libstdc++` when linking.
 This behavior matches that of a normal host toolchain.